openrazer/openrazer/driver/winproject/README.md

 Open ChromaDLL.sln in VS2015
 Build appropriate version (64 bit debug version is default)

+Filter Driver Installation
+*zadig has an issue such that if you try to install a filter driver without ever having installed libusb-win32 with the "Install Driver" option, then you will receive an error indicating that window cannot find install-filter.exe.
+In order to work around this, install libusb-win32 with the install driver option on any hid device (not the main one you are using to interact with the computer) on an interface that is non-zero, then remove it completely with Device Manager from the "libusb-win32 devices" group (Checking "delete the driver software for this device"), then right-click the top node on the device manager tree and select scan for hardware changes.
+AFter this, the libusb0.dll should remain in system32 and syswow64.
+Next, manually copy the "install-filter.exe" to the c:\windows directory (this file is found in the same directory as I included zadig_2.2.exe under 'usb_driver\amd64' or oif you don't use the ini file I included, under your user profile directory).
+I don't like this workaround either, but it works and if anyone can come up with a better one, or even perhaps a way to use winusb in my code (winusb is not supposed to require installation of any additional drivers), I would like to update this.
+You may even have better luck with the original libusb-win32 project found on sourceforge at https://sourceforge.net/projects/libusb-win32/

 Use zadig_2.2.exe (or you can create inf files from tools included with libusb-win32 project) Options->List all devices (This queries all of the USB devices connected to your system) The dropdown should now contain devices starting with "Razer..."